Virginia Senate bill demands Metro change station name to include bank or lose $22 million

 Metro often grants station name changes through requests from cities and counties, which are responsible for the costs of new signs, maps and other legal steps associated with making such a change.
 In Capital One’s case, the company offered to pay costs estimated at more than $320,000.

 Over its 45-year history, Metro has chosen not to name or rename stops for widely agreed-upon points of reference that are privately owned or sponsored, such as Nationals Park or Capital One Arena, which has changed names multiple times.
 Granting one corporate request could leave the transit agency in a tight legal spot in its ability to reject others.
-Officials also note that corporations change names and go out of business, while Metro stations are forever.

 In the case of Capital One, Metro’s board of directors expressed interest in exploring a sale or lease of the name, according to a Jan.
 15 letter that Metro board chairman Paul C. Smedberg sent to Jeff McKay (D-At Large), chairman of the Fairfax board.

-“The McLean station offers a unique opportunity for commercial importance to the region, as transit properties in many cities are developing mutually beneficial partnerships through station naming sponsorships which provide high visibility for corporate brands while generating critically needed non-fare revenue for transit operations,” Smedberg wrote.
+“The McLean station offers a unique opportunity for commercial importance to the region, as transit properties in many cities are developing mutually beneficial partnerships through station naming sponsorships,” Smedberg wrote.

 Smedberg wrote that he authorized Metro staffers to explore a naming-rights sponsorship with Capital One.